yonrasgg/docker_images/nginx-docker/README.md

-# Nginx + ModSecurity docker image
+# Nginx + ModSecurity Docker Image

-This repository provides a Docker image incorporating Nginx and ModSecurity on an Ubuntu base.
-It's designed to offer a robust web application firewall (WAF) to safeguard your web applications against common threats and vulnerabilities.
+This repository houses a Docker image that amalgamates Nginx and ModSecurity on an Ubuntu base, aimed at delivering a robust Web Application Firewall (WAF) to shield your web applications from common threats and vulnerabilities.

-The Nginx service is built from the official [Nginx Docker image](https://hub.docker.com/_/nginx/).
-During the build time, the Nginx source is downloaded due to the compilation of modules.
-ModSecurity is set via [Compiling and Installing ModSecurity for Open Source NGINX](https://www.nginx.com/blog/compiling-and-installing-modsecurity-for-open-source-nginx/).
-The OWASP ModSecurity Core Rule Set is set during build time from [OWASP ModSecurity CRS GitHub](https://github.com/SpiderLabs/owasp-modsecurity-crs/).
-Additionally, the [Headers More Nginx module](https://github.com/openresty/headers-more-nginx-module) is also set, and the Server header is cleaned from the response.
+- **Nginx** is configured using the official [Nginx Docker image](https://hub.docker.com/_/nginx/).
+During the build, Nginx source is fetched for module compilation.
+- **ModSecurity** configuration follows the guide on [Compiling and Installing ModSecurity for Open Source NGINX](https://www.nginx.com/blog/compiling-and-installing-modsecurity-for-open-source-nginx/).
+- The **OWASP ModSecurity Core Rule Set (CRS)** is sourced during build from [OWASP ModSecurity CRS GitHub](https://github.com/SpiderLabs/owasp-modsecurity-crs/).
+- Additionally, the [Headers More Nginx module](https://github.com/openresty/headers-more-nginx-module) is installed, and the Server header is sanitized from the response.

 ## Image Build

-You can build the Nginx + ModSecurity image with the following command:
+Build the Nginx + ModSecurity image using the command below:

 ```bash
 docker build -t nginx-modsecurity .